Production of muons from heavy flavour decays at forward rapidity in pp and Pb-Pb collisions at $\sqrt {s_{NN}}$ = 2.76 TeV

 where $\langle T_{\rm AA} \rangle$ is the average nuclear overlap function in a given centrality class.
 The term ${\rm d}N_{\rm AA}/{\rm d} p_{\rm t}$ is the \pt-differential yield in nucleus-nucleus (AA) collisions, while ${\rm d}\sigma_{\rm pp}/{\rm d} p_{\rm t}$ is the \pt-differential inclusive cross section in pp collisions.
 The value of $R_{\rm AA}$ is unity for hard probes if no nuclear modification is present.
 A $R_{\rm AA}$ value smaller than unity can arise from partonic energy loss as well as other nuclear effects.
-According to QCD, the radiative energy loss of gluons should be larger than that of quarks and, due to the dead cone effect~\cite{dok01,djo03,zha03,arm04}, heavy quark energy loss should be further reduced with respect to that of light quarks.
-The contribution from other interaction mechanisms, for instance collisional energy loss~\cite{mus04,wic07}, in-medium fragmentation, recombination and coalescence~\cite{adi07,gre04,hee06}, could also lead to a modification of heavy-flavour hadron \pt\ distributions in AA collisions.
+According to QCD, the radiative energy loss of gluons should be larger than that of quarks, and due to the dead cone effect~\cite{dok01,djo03,zha03,arm04}, heavy quark energy loss should be further reduced with respect to that of light quarks.
+The contribution from other interaction mechanisms, for instance collisional energy loss~\cite{mus04,wic07}, in-medium fragmentation, recombination and coalescence~\cite{adi07,gre04,hee06}, could also lead to a modification of heavy-flavor hadron \pt\ distributions in AA collisions.
 Finally, initial state effects~\cite{kha03,arm06} could complicate the interpretation of any deviation from unity of the $R_{\rm AA}$ in terms of energy loss effects, particularly in the low \pt\ region.
 The study of p--A collisions is required to quantify the role of initial state effects.
-The PHENIX and STAR Collaborations have reported a strong suppression of electrons from heavy flavour decays at mid-rapidity, in central Au--Au collisions at $\sqrt {s_{\rm NN}}$ = 200~GeV at RHIC~\cite{phe1,phe2,star}.
+The PHENIX and STAR Collaborations have reported a strong suppression of electrons from heavy flavor decays at mid-rapidity, in central Au--Au collisions at $\sqrt {s_{\rm NN}}$ = 200~GeV at RHIC~\cite{phe0,phe1,phe2,star}.
+The PHENIX Collaboration also measured a significant suppression of muons from heavy flavor decays at forward rapidity in central Cu--Cu collisions at $\sqrt {s_{\rm NN}}$ = 200~GeV~\cite{phe3}.
 Recently, a significant suppression of $\rm D$ mesons~\cite{Dmes12} and $\rm J/\psi$'s from $\rm B$ decays~\cite{cms} was measured at mid-rapidity in central Pb--Pb collisions at $\sqrt{s_{\rm NN}}$ = 2.76~TeV by ALICE and CMS at the LHC, respectively.
-A complementary measurement of heavy flavour suppression at forward rapidity, at the same energy, is of great interest in order to provide new constraints on models which aim at describing the nuclear modification factor as partonic energy loss.
+A complementary measurement of heavy flavor suppression at forward rapidity, at the same energy, is of great interest in order to provide new constraints on models which aim at describing the nuclear modification factor as partonic energy loss.